TillMacher/apscale_gui/README.md

 ### Input data
 APSCALE expects *demultiplexed .fastq.gz files* in the 2_demultiplexing/data folder (see above).

+APSCALE expects the paired-end reads to end on e.g. *_R1.fastq.gz* and *_R2.fastq.gz*!
+If APSCALE crashes and you need to rename your files you can simply use the rename tool integrated in APSCALE.

 If you prefer to have your data all in one place you can copy the raw data into 1_raw_data/data.
 However, demultiplexing won't be handled by APSCALE directly, but the GUI version has a demultiplexing tool implemented (see https://github.com/DominikBuchner/demultiplexer).